chainer/chainer/docs/source/contribution.rst

 .. note::
    Some of numerically unstable tests might cause errors irrelevant to your changes.
-   In such a case, we ignore the failures and go on to the review process, so do not worry about it.
+   In such a case, we ignore the failures and go on to the review process, so do not worry about it!